BlackCodingKitten/Tirocinio/README.md

 3. **Comparison of transcription outputs**
 4. **Merge of the results** based on the confidence associated with the predicted text
 5. **Combination of dialogue transcriptions** into a more accurate final version
+6. **Integration of textual information** into the benchmark
+7. **Creation of new baselines** for evaluation

-This approach makes it possible to leverage the complementary strengths of different transcription models and improve the overall quality of the generated text.
+This approach makes it possible to leverage the complementary strengths of different transcription models and improve the overall quality of the generated text while supporting a more robust evaluation framework.

 ---